Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

 ## Updating and Retrieving Abilities
-To update the abilities on the server side:
+To update the abilities on the server side, follow these steps:

 1. Create the media controller server handle using the `mc_server_create()`: